Supershift/Sushi.Mediakiwi.Module.GoogleSheetsSync/README.md

 # Sushi.Mediakiwi.Module.GoogleSheetsSync
-A list module for use in Mediakiwi which allows for synchronizing data with GoogleSheets
+A list module for use in Mediakiwi which allows for synchronizing data with GoogleSheets.
+This Module can be used in two ways.

 ## 1. Using a Google Service Account ##